flatit/flatit/README.md

 # FlatIt
-FlatIt is your flat-sharing app with practical functions such as shopping list, billing and to-dos!
+FlatIt is your flat-sharing app with practical functions such as shopping list, finances and to-dos!